Kōhei Sugiura: Books

-Sugiura's venture into book design began in the early 1960s when he was brought on as a designer for Document 1961, a book published by Japan Council against A & H Bombs, which included photographs of Ken Domon and Shōmei Tōmatsu.
-His involvement in photobooks grew significantly from the late 1960s to 1980s, during which Sugiura worked with famed photographers based both in and outside of Japan, including Eikoh Hosoe, Ikko Nakahara, Yutaka Takanashi, and Robert Frank.
+Sugiura's venture into book design began in the early 1960s when he was brought on as a designer for Document 1961, a book published by Japan Council against A & H Bombs, which included photographs by Ken Domon and Shōmei Tōmatsu.
+His involvement in photobooks grew significantly from the late 1960s to 1980s, during which Sugiura worked with photographers based both in and outside of Japan, including Eikoh Hosoe, Ikko Nakahara, Yutaka Takanashi, and Robert Frank.
 At a time when photobooks were generally regarded as a reproduction of original images, Sugiura's approach to book design was notable in that the photobook itself was meant to be considered its own original work.
-Through the medium of a book with its own unique materials, printing techniques, methods of physical engagement, and three dimensionality, Sugiura sought out a sense of materiality and active viewing experience that operated as a separate entity from stand alone photography prints.
+Through the medium of a book with its own unique materials, printing techniques, methods of physical engagement, and three dimensionality, Sugiura sought out a sense of materiality and active viewing experience that operated as a separate entity from stand-alone photography prints.

 Sugiura's design for Kikuji Kawada's The Map (地図) (1965) propelled his reputation as a formidable book designer among Japanese art critics and continues to be regarded as a seminal work in the history of photobooks.
-Given that Kawada photographs include images of the war's aftermath and shadow like imprints burned into the walls of the Atomic Bomb Dome, Sugiura wanted to design a book that would necessitate longer and more intimate interactions with the book.
-The Map features a book of Kawada's work, a brown insert of text by Kenzaburo Ōe, and a two part slipcase.
-When the exterior part of the slipcase is removed, the interior part encases the book with 2 sets of doors (a panel on each edge of the book).
-When all four panels, the reader can see have words, related to images' content, printed in a list wrapping around the circumference of the book — though the orientation of the text would require one to rotate the entire case in order to read it.
+Given that Kawada photographs include images of the war's aftermath and shadow-like imprints burned into the walls of the Atomic Bomb Dome, Sugiura wanted to design a book that would necessitate longer and more intimate interactions with the book.
+The Map features a book of Kawada's work, a brown insert of text by Kenzaburo Ōe, and a two-part slipcase.
+When the exterior part of the slipcase is removed, the interior part encases the book with two sets of doors (a panel on each edge of the book).
+When all four panels, the reader can see have words, related to images' content, printed in a list wrapping around the circumference of the book – though the orientation of the text would require one to rotate the entire case in order to read it.
 Within the photobook, each page is folded so that a single spread contains outer image and hidden inner images, once again requiring greater physically engagement than a standard book.
 Sugiura joined the folded pages through an uncommon binding process that relied solely on glue.